airbytehq/airbyte/.github/pull_request_template.md

 2. `y.python`

 ## 🚨 User Impact 🚨
+*Are there any breaking changes?
+What is the end result perceived by the user?*

+*For connector PRs, use this section to explain which type of semantic versioning bump occurs as a result of the changes.
+Refer to our [Semantic Versioning for Connectors](https://docs.airbyte.com/contributing-to-airbyte/semantic-versioning-for-connectors) guidelines for more information. **Breaking changes to connectors must be documented by an Airbyte engineer (PR author, or reviewer for community PRs) by using the [Breaking Change Release Playbook](https://docs.google.com/document/d/1VYQggHbL_PN0dDDu7rCyzBLGRtX-R3cpwXaY8QxEgzw/edit).***

-Are there any breaking changes?
-What is the end result perceived by the user?
-If yes, please merge this PR with the 🚨🚨 emoji so changelog authors can further highlight this if needed.
+*If there are breaking changes, please merge this PR with the 🚨🚨 emoji so changelog authors can further highlight this if needed.*

 ## Pre-merge Checklist
-Expand the relevant checklist and delete the others.
+*Expand the relevant checklist and delete the others.*

 <details><summary><strong>New Connector</strong></summary>